seveas/herd/README.md

 Installing
 ----------
 There are pre-built binaries on the [download page](https://katyusha.seveas.net/download.html).
-If you prefer to install from source, install [go 1.14](https://golang.org), clone this repository and just run `make`.
+If you prefer to install from source, install [go](https://golang.org), clone this repository and just run `make`.